kosnet2/genre-it/README.md

 ## Acknowledgments

-* Kudos to [hackcyprus](http://comeback.hackcyprus.com/) for organizing the event
+* Kudos to [Hack{Cyprus}](http://comeback.hackcyprus.com/) for organizing the event.
-* Kudos to anyone whose code and ideas were used in our project
+* Kudos to anyone whose code and ideas were used in our project.
 * Kudos to all the open source community for allowing us achieve the impossible